2014 Nobel Prize in Literature: Reactions

 Called "a Marcel Proust of our time", Modiano heard the news via a mobile phone call from his daughter while walking through Paris, "just next to the Jardin du Luxembourg" where he lives.
 The win was unexpected, even to those in the Anglo-American world most familiar with his work.
 The puzzlement was likely related to limited knowledge of Modiano in the English-speaking world; despite his prolific output, fewer than a dozen of his works had been translated into English, and several of those were out of print before the academy's announcement.
 The award-winning Missing Person had sold just 2,425 copies in the US prior to the Nobel.
 Even Peter Englund, the permanent secretary of the Swedish Academy, noted that many people outside France would likely be unfamiliar with Modiano and his work.
 "He is well-known in France, but not anywhere else," he said in a post-announcement interview.
 Yale University Press quickly published three of his novels in English.

+Nobel lecture

+Patrick Modiano delivered his Nobel lecture on 7 December 2014 at the Swedish Academy.
+In it he spoke about his own writing and influential literature of the past.
+Modiano expressed concernes about the future of literature in a present day world of internet, mobile phones and social media, but concluded "I will remain optimistic about the future of literature and I am convinced that the writers of the future will safeguard the succession just as every generation has done since Homer…"

+Award ceremony

+At the award ceremony in Stockholm on 10 December 2014, Jesper Svenbro of the Swedish Academy said: